Google Scholar Profile

 Together with Rachael

-Morgan-Kiss's lab, we are studying the microbial communities isolated from
+Morgan-Kiss's lab, we have studied the microbial communities isolated from

 We are also interested in the impact of microbial communities on the human

 body.
-We have helped developed a method to study the corelation between the human gut microbiota
+We have helped developed a method to study the correlation between the human gut microbiota

 and gut gene expression.
 We are applying this method towards studying infant gut development